 Deal Sourcing and Deal Execution

 Magistral conducts a deep market research and due diligence to identify the opportunity for the investment.
-Along with generating and providing relevant leads to its clients, Magistral manages the administrative side of transaction execution which typically includes document management, coordinating negotiations, and handling communication between the parties to ensure a smooth close of the deal.
+Along with generating and providing relevant leads to its clients, Magistral manages the administrative side of transaction execution.
+Typically including document management, coordinating negotiations, and handling communication between the parties to ensure a smooth close of the deal.

 Portfolio Management and Monitoring